Microsoft’s barely there Security Essentials

 Security Essentials is lightweight compared with Microsoft's earlier, paid-for, OneCare security.

 It only uses 280k of system memory on my test machine.
-The download is 8.5Mb and the installed program occupies about 12Mb scattered between the Program Files and Program Data folders on my on my C: drive.
+The download is 8.5Mb and the installed program occupies about 12Mb scattered between the Program Files and Program Data folders on my C: drive.
 Of course there could be other components stored elsewhere – getting the full picture about software installations isn't easy when you run Windows 7.

 One week has passed since installing the software.
 There's been no noticable performance hit running Security Essentials.
 System benchmarks are the same with and without the program installed.
 This is in stark contrast to Norton Internet Security 2010 which slowed my machine by about 4 percent to begin with, then progressively worsened to the point where it became unusable after ten hours operation.